A Suspension of Mercy

 A Suspension of Mercy (1965) is a psychological thriller novel by Patricia Highsmith.
 It was published in the US under the title The Story-Teller later the same year by Doubleday.
 It was the eleventh of her 22 novels.

 Composition

+The book was written at Bridge Cottage, Earl Soham in Suffolk, which she had moved into in 1964.
+It is the only novel she both wrote and set in Suffolk.
 The protagonist's surname refers to Herman Melville's short story "Bartleby, the Scrivener" and its enigmatic title character.